-As stated in the Bulletin, it is expected that students will have completed all of the core economics courses, UN1105, UN3211, UN3213 and UN3412 (or POLS GU4712 for Econ-Poli Sci majors) prior to their final year at Columbia.
-Students who will not complete these courses before the start of their final year, must write to me for permission to take any of these courses in their final year.
-Students will not be allowed to take their senior seminars concurrently with any of these core economics courses.
-Thus, failure to complete any of these courses prior to your final semester will prevent you from graduating as a major in economics, financial economics or a joint major.
-If you would like to sit down with someone in the department to make a course plan to complete your major, then you should see econ-advising during their office hours (see below for more information about advising).
+As stated in the Bulletin, students should complete the core economics courses, UN1105, UN3211, UN3213 and UN3412 (or POLS GU4712 for Econ-Poli Sci majors) before their final year at Columbia.
+Students who will not complete these courses before the start of their final year, must write to me at se5@columbia.edu for permission to take any of these courses in their penultimate semester.
+Students may not take any of these core courses during their final semester at Columbia.
+Students may not take their senior seminars concurrently with any of these core economics courses.
+Failure to complete any of these core courses prior to your final semester will prevent you from graduating as a major in economics, financial economics or a joint major.
+If you would like to make a course plan to complete your major, then you should speak with econ-advising during their office hours (see below for more information about advising).

-To make sure that you are making good progress towards your degree in economics, download and fill out a checklist for your major from the department website.
-You should do so prior to the April registration period.
-The checklist will alert you to any problems that you will need to bring to the attention of the economics department.
-If you have any questions or concerns about your major requirements, then you should come into the department and consult with econadvising.
+To check that you are making good progress towards your degree in economics, download and fill out a checklist for your major from the department website.
+The checklist will alert you to any problems that you should bring to our attention.
+If you have any questions or concerns about your major requirements, then you should consult with econ-advising.